ecoiahq/content-ops-starter/content/pages/digital-services.md

       takes more than that.

-      The digital space is crowded, and a one-size-fits-all approach won’t cut it.

       That's why we craft **tailored digital strategies** that don’t just get you seen—they get you remembered.
 Whether it’s **website development, SEO, or social media management**, we align every move with your brand’s mission, ensuring you connect with the right audience in the right way.

-      ## Pricing That Fits Your Business

-      We know budget matters.
+      But we know budget matters.
 What we can tell you upfront is that our services start from **£600**.

       But pricing isn’t one-size-fits-all either.
 Instead of rigid packages, we create **bespoke solutions designed around your specific goals**—so you only pay for what truly drives results.

-      ## A Hands-On, Strategic Approach

       Your digital presence should **work for you, not against you**.
 We take a